HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-NOTE
+ERROR
     ```
+    Package required but not available: ‘minfi’

-    Package suggested but not available for checking: ‘MethylAidData’
+    Packages suggested but not available for checking:
+      'MethylAidData', 'minfiData', 'minfiDataEPIC'

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # methylationArrayAnalysis